Power System Model

 Units

 The default units for the keyword parameters are per-units (pu) and radians (rad).
-However, the user can choose to use other units besides per-units and radians by utilizing macros such as @power, @voltage, and @parameter.
+However, the user can choose to use other units besides per-units and radians by utilizing macros such as @power, @voltage, @current, and @parameter.

 Examples